 The Barton Aqueduct, which previously occupied the site, was a traditional arched structure and would have prevented larger vessels from passing through the new ship canal.
 It was replaced with the swing aqueduct, which continues to operate to this day.
 Incidentally, the original Barton Aqueduct, constructed by James Brindley in 1761, was the first navigable aqueduct in the UK.

-The eponymous Iron Bridge is the world’s oldest working cast iron bridge.
+The eponymous Iron Bridge take the dual title of the world’s first cast iron road bridge and world’s the oldest working cast iron bridge.
 Completed in 1779 by Abraham Darby III, the bridge is a legacy of his grandfather Abraham Darby I, an early pioneer of iron production using coke.
-It is incorrectly billed as the world’s first iron bridge; however, earlier records of iron bridges (none survived) debunk this claim.
-Nonetheless, the Iron Bridge is an impressive structure that continues to function as a crossing for pedestrians and cyclists to this day.
+It is incorrectly billed as the world’s first iron bridge; however, earlier records exist of a 72 ft iron footbridge constructed as part of the the landscaper Richard Woods to improve the Kirklees Park estate c.1769.
+Unfortunately this earlier example no longer exists.
+Nonetheless, the Iron Bridge is an impressive structure that continues to function as a crossing for pedestrians and cyclists to this day; therefore, it is the world’s oldest working iron bridge.

 World’s oldest working chain suspension bridge